What you need to know if you live with chronic illness

-Chronic pain and fatigue can really wear you down, whether it’s Fibromyalgia, CFS/ME, Lupus, or something else.
-Living in chronic pain can start to tear at your soul, it can make you feel worthless, and unworthy, but you are not.
-As I’ve talked with many chronic illness warriors there are a few thoughts that I feel like we all need to be reminded of.
+Chronic pain and fatigue can really wear you down, whether it’s fibromyalgia, CFS/ME, lupus, or something else.
+Living in chronic pain can tear at your soul, it can make you feel worthless, and unworthy, but you are not.
+As I’ve talked with many chronic illness warriors there are a few thoughts that I feel like we all need to know.

 2. You can overcome this! – It’s easy to let chronic illness bury you, to decide that it’s not worth fighting and to just give up.
 But, you can overcome this.
-You may be stuck with chronic illness for life, and you can’t control the pain or the fatigue, but you can control your response.
+You may be stuck with chronic illness for life, unable to control the pain or the fatigue, but you can control your response.
 You can make choices that can limit your symptoms.
 You can choose to avoid things that would tear you down and make you feel worse.
 You can choose to be happy despite the pain and illness.#Spoonie You can choose to be happy despite the pain and illness.
 Click To Tweet

 4. You need to keep living! – Keep feeding your passions and find new ones.
 Find reasons to keep fighting.
-So many Spoonies that I’ve talked to have found new passions after they became ill.
-They discovered things that they never thought to even try but when they found themselves limited by chronic illness they tried something different – they picked up a camera, they tried digital painting, they took up knitting, they started a blog – and now they not only have something new they enjoy, but in many cases they’ve found ways to turn those things into an income stream.
+I’ve talked with so many Spoonies who have found new passions after they became ill.
+They discovered things that they never thought to even try but when they found themselves limited by chronic illness they tried something different – they picked up a camera, they tried digital painting, they took up knitting, they started a blog – and now they not only have something new they enjoy, but in many cases they’ve found ways to turn those hobbies into an income stream.
 You aren’t done yet, you just have to find the new direction.

 5. You can control how others treat you – How others treat you is within your control.
 When people treat you poorly you can walk away.
 You can set boundaries with those around you, even those closest to you.
 It’s not easy, especially when you are dealing with people you live with or see every day, but it’s never too late to let others know what you will tolerate, and to stop tolerating those who would overstep your boundaries.